fastrgv/RufasCube/README.md

 ## RufasCube Game Introduction
 RufasCube is NOT another Rubic's Cube.
 It's a much easier slider puzzle that is incrementally solvable.
 A 3x3x3 arrangement of cubelets with the center one missing allows sliding permutations.
 After a randomization, the goal is to restore the cube to its original configuration based on color and alphabetic hints.
-Now contains a smaller 2x2x2 cube called "Seven", that is an easier version.
+Now contains the smaller 2x2x2 cube called "RufasSeven", that is an easier version.

 Dragging the cursor rotates the cube for a better view angle.